ordina-jworks/ordina-jworks.github.io/_posts/2019-03-12-JDK-distributions.md

 ---

 > Recently we had a discussion in our chat group of developers which made us realise how much confusion there is on the new update cycle for the JVM.
-> We decided it would be good idea to write a blog post that should clear up most of the confusion for our developers and clients
+> We decided it would be good idea to write a blog post that should clear up the confusion for our developers and clients

 # Table of content